backtracks/open-podcast-analytics/README.md

   - Because `guid` aka Globally Unique Identifier does not quite fit for an interplanetary species.

 The specification described on this page or document is available under the Apache 2.0 License.
+This is a dervivative work of [`Open Audio Analytics`](https://github.com/backtracks/open-audio-analytics).
 This has been another Backtracks, Inc. & Friends joint.